Lucy-Forrest-Lab/AlignMe/Install.md

-# AlignMe Installation Instructions
+## AlignMe Installation Instructions

 The main AlignMe code is quite straightforward to compile.
 However, to run in P, PS or PST modes require inputs from PSI-BLAST sequence searches, PSIPRED secondary structure predictions and/or OCTOPUS transmembrane span predictions.
 Installing those can be challenging.
 Please see section below on [Optional external code](#optional-external-code)

-## Required external libraries
+### Required external libraries
 [Boost](https://www.boost.org) library headers, namely shared_ptr.hpp

-## How to install
+### How to install
 - change directory to the appropriate folder in your terminal
 - type `make`
 - the `alignme` executable is created in this folder and ready to use

-## Optional external code
+### Optional external code
 [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download) - for generating position specific substitution matrices
 [PSIPRED](http://bioinf.cs.ucl.ac.uk/software_downloads/) - for generating secondary structure predictions
 [OCTOPUS](http://octopus.cbr.su.se/index.php?about=download) - for generating transmembrane predictions
-    This can be the most difficult part, so you can also create transmembrane predictions using the AlignMe server for use as inputs

-### STEP 1: PREPARATIONS
+---

+### Complete installation instructions
+If you wish to install all the dependencies, the following instructions should be of some help.
+However, some of these links are external code, so might be broken or difficult to install.
+Please let us know if you have any problems.

+#### Step 1: Preparations
 Open your terminal and enter bash mode
 `bash`